gen04177/solar-system-3d/README.md

 **R1**: On/Off Sunlight.

-**L1**: Switches between a simple sky view (with 1000 stars) and a detailed sky view (with 4000 stars), highlighting constellations in red and the Milky Way belt in shades of yellow and orange.
+**L1**: Displays constellations and the Milky Way belt in shades of blue.

+## Stars:

+The sky features 7,000 real stars visible to the naked eye, mapped from the Hipparcos catalog.
+Their sizes and colors vary according to their magnitude.

 ## Available Constellations:

-Aries, Gemini, Leo, Scorpius, Pegasus, Ursa Major, Ursa Minor, Perseus, Carina, Orion, Crux.
+Currently, the available constellations are Aries, Gemini, Leo, Scorpius, and Pegasus.

 ## Credits: